JaxMoss/eportfolio/README.md

-# Jackson Moss - COMM 205 Technical Communication Portfolio
+# Jax Moss - COMM 205 Technical Communication Portfolio

 A professional eportfolio showcasing technical communication projects and mechanical engineering skills, built with React and deployed on GitHub Pages.

 ## 🎯 Project Overview

-This portfolio website was created for COMM 205 by Jackson Moss, a sophomore Mechanical Engineering student at Texas A&M University and National Merit Finalist.
+This portfolio website was created for COMM 205 by Jax Moss, a sophomore Mechanical Engineering student at Texas A&M University.
 It serves as a comprehensive showcase of technical communication work within an engineering context.
 It features:

-- **Home Page**: Introduction with Jackson's name, Mechanical Engineering major, Texas A&M University, and National Merit Finalist status
+- **Home Page**: Introduction with Jax's name, Mechanical Engineering major, and Texas A&M University
 - **About Page**: Comprehensive background including engineering experiences, technical competencies, and academic achievements
 - **Contact Page**: Professional contact form with Texas A&M email (mossjackson@tamu.edu)
 - **Projects Page**: Showcase of technical communication and engineering projects (to be populated throughout the semester)